andreabruera/andreabruera.github.io/index.md

 ### 2024

 - Bruera, A., Poesio, M. (2024).
 [EEG Searchlight Decoding Reveals Person- and Place-specific Responses for Semantic Category and Familiarity](https://direct.mit.edu/jocn/article-abstract/doi/10.1162/jocn_a_02125/119444/EEG-Searchlight-Decoding-Reveals-Person-and-Place?redirectedFrom=fulltext).
-Journal of Cognitive Neuroscience 2024; doi: https://doi.org/10.1162/jocn_a_02125
+Journal of Cognitive Neuroscience 2024.

 - Bruera, A., Zamani, F., Poesio, M. (2024).
 [Polysemy through the lens of psycholinguistic variables: a dataset and an evaluation of static and contextualized language models](https://aclanthology.org/2024.starsem-1.3/).
 In Proceedings of the 13th Joint Conference on Lexical and Computational Semantics (*SEM 2024), Association for Computational Linguistics.